chef/chef/docs/dev/how_to/releasing_chef_infra.md

 ## Steps to validate that we are ready to ship

     1. Has the version number been bumped for releasing?
 This can be done by merging in a PR that has the "Expeditor: Bump Version Minor" label applied.
     2. Are there any outstanding community PRs that should be merged?
 Ideally we don't make a community member wait multiple months for a code contribution to ship.
 Merge anything that's been reviewed.
     3. Are new resource "introduced" fields using the correct version?
 From time to time, we incorrectly merge a PR that has the wrong "introduced" version in a new resource or new resource property.
 If we added new resources or properties, make sure these fields match the version we are about to ship.
     4. Have any changes in Ohai been shipped to rubygems?
+         1. Keep in mind that if you are releasing a new version (chef 18 over chef 17, for example) you will need to ship updated versions of Ohai, Chef-Utils, Chef-Config and Knife to Rubygems.org BEFORE you ship Chef

     5. Do we have a build in the `current` channel?
 If not, you might wanna fix that.

 ## Prepare the Release